AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

 #HOW TO RUN
 For the Gold Standard Creation (recreating in the GS Folder the baseline Gold Standard), go in the GoldStandardCreation folder and type "python GSCreationMain.py"
-For the Audio Prediction, go in the AudioPred folder and type "python AudioPredMain.py", if you don't put any argument the multimodal prediction will launch
+ATTENTION : when you use GSCreationMain the result will go to "gs_1" folder For the Audio Prediction, go in the AudioPred folder and type "python AudioPredMain.py", if you don't put any argument the multimodal prediction will launch
 Otherwise you can put a number for the modality (for the number correspondance, type "python AudioPredMain.py help") And for the Test Prediction, go in the TestPred folder and type "python TestPredMain.py"